After launching your Minimum Viable Product (MVP), it’s quite likely that customer uptake won’t be immediate. It should be expected:

 4. Jenkins for continuous integration.

 5. rollout for our feature flipper system.

-6. Vanity for split-testing.
+6. Vanity for split testing.

 Go Only As Fast As You Can Learn

 Since the goal of a startup is finding a plan that works before running out of resources, we know that speed is important.
 But it’s not an excuse for turning into a feature pusher.
-You have to balance speed with learning by building a continuous feedback loop with customers — not just at the tail ends but throughout the product development cycle.
+You must balance speed with learning by building a continuous feedback loop with customers — not just at the tail ends but throughout the product development cycle.